fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="http://ysamm.com/?p=597">-View orders and financial reports lists for any page shop ($500)</a>

+<a href="https://ddosify.com/blog/testing-the-performance-of-user-authentication-flow">-Testing the Performance of User Authentication Flow</a>

 <a href="https://infosecwriteups.com/hunting-for-prototype-pollution-and-its-vulnerable-code-on-js-libraries-5bab2d6dc746">-Hunting for Prototype Pollution and it’s vulnerable code on JS libraries</a>

 <a href="https://medium.com/@shakti.gtp/if-its-a-feature-let-s-abuse-it-for-750-19cfb9848d4b">-If It’s a Feature!!!
 Let’s Abuse It for $750</a>